Cornerstone - Wednesday Evenings 5:30 -7:15 pm

 – It’s the one time during the week when we can all get together and spend time as one, loud, joyous church family.
 I don’t mean “the families” of the church gathering, but everyone gathering – unmarried, married, married with kids, widows, kids – everyone! – as one family.

-– We’ve scheduled it on Sunday, because we want to leave you free to “love God and do what you want” the rest of the week.
+– We’ve scheduled it on Wednesday, because we want to touch bases and re-energize during the week.

 – It’s also the one time when we can receive teaching and discuss important issues of our day together, issues that we do not usually get to address on Sunday mornings.